beejjorgensen/bgc/src/bgc_part_5300_man_stdlib.md

 random world.
 And if your friend starts a world with the same seed you did, they'll get the same world you did.].

+So if you call `srand(3490)` before you start generating numbers with `rand()`, you'll get the same sequence every time. `srand(37)` would also give you the same sequence every time, but it would be a different sequence than the one you got with `srand(3490)`.

 But if you can't hardcode the seed (because that would give you the same sequence every time), how are you supposed to do this?

-It's really common to use the number of seconds since January 1, 1970 to seed the generator.
-This sounds pretty arbitrary except for the fact that it's exactly the value returned by the library call `time(NULL)`.
+It's really common to use the number of seconds since January 1, 1970 (this date is known as the [flw[_Unix epoch_|Unix_time]]) to seed the generator.
+This sounds pretty arbitrary except for the fact that it's exactly the value most implementations return from the library call `time(NULL)`^[The C spec doesn't say exactly what `time(NULL)` will return, but the POSIX spec does!
+And virtually everyone returns exactly
+that: the number of seconds since epoch.].

 We'll do that in the example.

 If you don't call `srand()`, it's as if you called `srand(1)`.